We continue to closely monitor the spread of coronavirus (COVID-19) in the community, along with you.

 We are communicating frequently with our teams as advice on this situation is updated.
 Steps we’ve taken to support the health and wellbeing of our people and help minimise the risk of the virus spreading across our workplaces, include:

 - requiring anyone who is unwell to stay home and seek medical advice

-- most of our office-based teams are now working remotely from home
+- most of our office-based staff are now working from home

 - cancellation of non-essential visits between City West Water sites and to project sites

 - ensuring face coverings and other personal protective equipment (PPE) is used

 - special leave provisions to support our people with caring responsibilities

 - enhanced cleaning and disinfection processes, and more frequent cleaning of common areas

 To protect our customers and our meter readers, we have changed how we access water meters while coronavirus restrictions are in place.

 We’ll continue to read your meter when we can have contactless entry to your property.
 When we can’t safely access the meter, we will estimate your water usage on your next bill, or you can do your own reading.
 We'll leave a card at your property with instructions on how to do this or watch how to read your meter here.